 Claim tax breaks and investigate grants

-- Buying low-emission company cars and vans also qualifies for 100 per cent first-year capital allowances.
+- Buying zero-emission company cars and vans qualifies for 100 per cent first-year capital allowances.
 Low-emission vehicles also qualify for reduced or zero rates of road tax (vehicle excise duty) and discounts on company car tax.

-- Check private or local authority environmental grant schemes for subsidised ways to update your machinery and equipment.
+- Check the availability of any environmental grants or loans to help update your machinery and equipment.

 Lower your day-to-day running costs